Title IX - Sexual Assault and Victim Advocacy

 sexual violence or any alcohol or other drug-related emergency will not face formal

-disciplinary action by the College for the possession or use of alcohol or other drugs
+disciplinary action by the university for the possession or use of alcohol or other

-if she/he agrees to participate in, and complete, the recommended educational expectations
+drugs if she/he agrees to participate in, and complete, the recommended educational

-outlined by the college.
-The recipient of medical attention will also avoid formal
+expectations outlined by the university.
+The recipient of medical attention will also

-disciplinary action by the College for the possession or use of alcohol or other drugs
+avoid formal disciplinary action by the university for the possession or use of alcohol

-if she/he agrees to participate in, and complete, the recommended educational expectations
+or other drugs if she/he agrees to participate in, and complete, the recommended educational

-outlined by the college.
-If an individual is documented or receives emergency medical
+expectations outlined by the university.
+If an individual is documented or receives

-assistance on more than one occasion due to excessive use of alcohol or other drugs,
+emergency medical assistance on more than one occasion due to excessive use of alcohol

-the situation will be evaluated so as to provide the student with additional resources
+or other drugs, the situation will be evaluated so as to provide the student with

 The Amnesty protocol applies to straightforward cases of alcohol or other drug-related emergencies.
 The Amnesty protocol does not excuse co-occurring student code of conduct infractions or other incidents related or unrelated to the medical emergency.

-Manhattanville College strictly prohibits the offenses of domestic violence, dating violence, sexual assault and stalking.
-The College is committed to providing options, support and assistance to victims/survivors regardless of race, color, religion, gender identity or expression, or sexual orientation.
+Manhattanville University strictly prohibits the offenses of domestic violence, dating violence, sexual assault and stalking.
+The university is committed to providing options, support and assistance to victims/survivors regardless of race, color, religion, gender identity or expression, or sexual orientation.

 All students have the right to: